ckeditor/ckeditor5/docs/framework/guides/custom-editor-creator.md

 		const editor = this.editor;
 		const editingView = editor.editing.view;

+		let lastFocusedEditableElement;

 		view.render();

+		// Keep track of the last focused editable element.
+Knowing which one was focused
+		// is useful when the focus moves from editable to other UI components like balloons
+		// (especially inputs) but the editable remains the "focus context" (e.g. link balloon
+		// attached to a link in an editable).
+In this case, the editable should preserve visual
+		// focus styles.
+		this.focusTracker.on( 'change:focusedElement', ( evt, name, focusedElement ) => {
+			for ( const editable of this.view.editables ) {
+				if ( editable.element === focusedElement ) {
+					lastFocusedEditableElement = editable.element;
+				}
+			}
+		} );

+		// If the focus tracker loses focus, stop tracking the last focused editable element.
+		// Wherever the focus is restored, it will no longer be in the context of that editable
+		// because the focus "came from the outside", as opposed to the focus moving from one element
+		// to another withing the editor UI. this.focusTracker.on( 'change:isFocused', ( evt, name, isFocused ) => {
+			if ( !isFocused ) {
+				lastFocusedEditableElement = null;
+			}
+		} );

 		for ( const editable of this.view.editables ) {
 			// The editable UI element in DOM is available for sure only after the editor UI view has been rendered.